FAQ

 How can you contact us?

 When we take over the management of a property, you will receive written communication containing contact information for your local property manager, who you can contact during normal working hours.
-We will also provide details of HML360, your online portal where you can easily review documentation and information about your development or raise a request to your property management team.
+We will also provide details of HML Connect, your online portal where you can easily review documentation and information about your development or raise a request to your property management team.
 Your Property Manager will visit the site periodically to inspect the grounds and buildings.
 As part of our role as Managing Agent, the Property Manager will ensure that the property’s condition is at a high standard and will make note of any issues that need addressing.

 Who regulates HML?